AIMultipleAIMultiple

 According to a recent study, facial recognition systems continue to face significant challenges when used in real-world conditions.
 To address these limitations, researchers are developing methods such as deep learning, 3D facial modeling, and generative techniques that can reconstruct missing features.

-The study also highlights the benefits of combining facial recognition with other biometric approaches to enhance accuracy, while emphasizing the importance of privacy-preserving techniques, such as federated learning and encryption.
-It concludes that, despite rapid progress, challenges surrounding fairness, accuracy, and privacy must be addressed to ensure the responsible use of facial recognition technology.
+The study highlights the benefits of combining facial recognition with other biometric approaches to enhance accuracy.
+It also emphasizes the importance of privacy-preserving techniques, such as federated learning and encryption.

 Figure 2: The image shows 30 different types of common distortions and appearance changes.4